 During Richard’s brief appointment to The Netherlands in 1587, another brother, George, took his place.
 George would later become Sheriff of Sligo, based in Ballymote.

 Sir Richard Bingham, having briefly held appointments as Marshall of Ireland and General of Leinster, died in Dublin in 1599.

 As Richard had a daughter, Martha, but no male heir, his brother George’s son, Henry Bingham, acquired his lands in Connacht.

 [As an aside, Sir George only had one other child, John, whose line would eventually lead to Denis Bingham (1818 – 1902) of Bingham’s Castle on The Mullet Peninsula, but that’s another story…]

 Sir Henry (1573 – 1658 *) received the title of Baronet of Castlebar in 1632 and became High Sheriff of County Mayo in 1639.

 His son, George (1625 – 1682), also served as High Sheriff of County Mayo.

-Sir George was married twice, with his first son, Henry (1654 – 1714) succeeding him as 3rd Baronet of Castlebar and High Sheriff.
-Upon his death, the younger son, George (? – after 1727), by George’s second marriage, became the 4th Baronet, because his half-brother from the first marriage had died childless.
+Sir George was married three times, with his first son, Henry (1654 – 1714) succeeding him as 3rd Baronet of Castlebar and High Sheriff.
+Upon his death, the younger son, George (? – after 1727), by George’s third marriage, became the 4th Baronet, because his half-brother from the first marriage had died childless.